ePages-de/epages-devportal/beyond-essence/inventory/modal-dialogs.md

 Page settings
 ```

-Exeptions:
+Exceptions:

 * If the element that triggers the modal dialog is an icon, the modal dialog title is the same as the hover text of the icon.
-* If the element can trigger two different modal dialogs (depending on the current state of the shop), the title of the modal dialog is not taken over from the element.
-It rather descriptively and concisely represents the purpose of the respective modal dialog.
+* If the element can trigger two different modal dialogs, the title of the modal dialog is not taken over from the element.
+It rather concisely describes the purpose of the respective modal dialog.
+The `Available apps` icon in the topbar e.g. triggers a modal dialog with the title `Explore the world of apps` if no apps were installed yet.
+If there were already apps installed, it triggers a modal dialog with the title `My apps` .

 ## Design